Types of Wood Used in Architecture and Construction

 Quarter Sawing Veneer

-Quarter Sawing Veneer is obtained by slicing thin layers by cutting the log in a way so that face is perpendicular to the growth rings along radial geometry making angles between 45 degrees to 90 degrees.
+Quarter Sawing Veneer is obtained by slicing thin layers by cutting the log in a way so that the face is perpendicular to the growth rings along radial geometry making angles between 45 degrees to 90 degrees.
 This method also produces grains with tightly packed straight lines.

 Types of Wood Joinery Used in Woodworking